Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Radion Potential from a Bulk Gauge Field

+where $A,B$ are renormalization constants.
+We numerically calculate the integrals in Eq.~(\ref{veff3}) and fit them as a function of $kr_f$, and obtain the following estimate:

-The potential Eq.~(\ref{veff3}) contains a term proportional to $1/(k\,r_f)^{1.34}$, i.e. it has a logarithmic dependence on the warp factor $e^{-kr_f}$.
-This is in accord with the result of Ref.~\cite{Garriga:2002vf}, although our regularization and renormalization procedure is different from that work.
-The logarithmic dependence on $e^{-kr_f}$ makes us hope that this potential can generate a large hierarchy from a natural value of $B$.
-Unfortunately, however, this potential is convex for any $A,B$ and always destabilizes the radion VEV.
+Eq.~(\ref{veff4}) contains a term proportional to $1/(k\,r_f)^{1.12}$, i.e. it has logarithmic dependence on the warp factor $e^{-kr_f}$.
+This is in accord with the result of Ref.~\cite{Garriga:2002vf}.
+However, the exact expression of the renormalized potential Eq.~(\ref{veff3}) is different from that work.
+The logarithmic dependence on $e^{-kr_f}$ makes us hope that the radion potential could generate a large hierarchy from a natural value of $B$.
+Unfortunately, however, this potential has no minimum for any $A,B$ and always destabilizes the radion VEV.

-In the next subsection, we investigate whether the radion stabilization is possible if a boundary condition other than Eq.~(\ref{bc}) is chosen. \\
+In the next subsection, we study whether the radion stabilization is possible when a boundary condition other than Eq.~(\ref{bc}) is selected. \\